Feodor586239/myhistory/README.md

-The Luddite movement, opposing industrialization, emerged in England in the early 19th century.
+The dropping of atomic bombs on Hiroshima and Nagasaki in 1945 marked the end of World War II.